iguridi/paneles/README.md

 # Panel Manufacturing Calculator

 This project provides a set of tools to calculate material requirements, costs, and manufacturing times for panel production.
-It can be used as a command-line tool or through a web-based interface.
+It can be used as a command-line tool or through a web-based interface currently running in https://paneles2.streamlit.app.

 ## Features